lgschaer/tutorials/README.md

 ## Making a phyloseq object

 This tutorial shows you how to make a phyloseq object from the ouput files from DADA2.
-Requires phyloseq and tidyverse to be installed.
-Link to tutorial:
+Requires phyloseq, csv, and tidyverse to be installed.
+Link to tutorial: https://rpubs.com/lgschaerer/pstutorial

 ## Alpha Diversity